tweedegolf/storage-abstraction/README.md

 Also S3 compliant cloud services are supported.
 Tested S3 compatible services are:

 - Backblaze S3
-- CloudFlare
+- CloudFlare R2
 - Cubbit

-Because the API only provides basic storage operations (see [below](#api-methods)) the API is cloud agnostic.
-This means for instance that you can develop your application using local disk storage and then use for instance Google Cloud or Amazon S3 in your production environment without changing any code.
+The API only provides basic storage operations (see [below](#adapter-api)) and therefor the API is cloud agnostic.
+This means that you can develop your application using local disk storage and then use for instance Google Cloud or Amazon S3 in your production environment without the need to change any code.

 ## Table of contents